Global synchronization beyond dense graphs: the case of threshold graphs: Introduction

+A dominant line of research focuses on the so-called \textit{extremal combinatorics} version of the problem.
+It starts from the fact that complete graphs are globally synchronizing and asks whether sufficiently dense subgraphs of the complete graph still synchronize globally.

 \begin{problem} Let $\delta(G)$ denote the minimum degree of $G$.
-Find the smallest constant $\mu_c\in[0,1]$ such that \end{problem}
+Find the smallest constant $\mu_c\in[0,1]$ such that as long as $\delta(G)\ \ge\ \mu_c (n-1)$, the graph is globally synchronizing, whereas below this threshold, there exist graphs satisfying the corresponding minimum-degree bound that fail to be globally synchronizing. \end{problem}

-The intuition behind this problem is that when every node is connected to a sufficiently large fraction of the network, the graph becomes dense enough for the collective attractive forces to guarantee convergence to synchrony.
-A remarkable property of these degree-based criteria is that, although they are only sufficient, they apply any graph meeting the threshold.
-This means global synchronization is guaranteed regardless of the graph's finer structural details.

-Several advances on this problem have been made in \cite{taylor2012there, ling2019landscape, lu2021synchronization,kassabov2021sufficiently,canale2022weighted,yoneda2021lower}.
-The currently best known bounds on the critical minimum-degree threshold $\mu_c$ satisfy $0.6875 \le \mu_c \le 0.75$, where the upper bound is established in \cite{kassabov2021sufficiently}, and the strongest known lower bound follows from \cite{canale2022weighted}.
-The conjecture asserts that the minimum-degree threshold for global synchronization is exactly $\mu_c = 0.75$, and that below this density, even highly connected graphs may fail to synchronize.
-A formal statement of this conjecture can be found as Conjecture~5 (Density threshold for global synchrony) in~\cite{bandeira2025randomstrasse101openproblems2024}.
+Several advances have been made in \cite{taylor2012there, ling2019landscape, lu2021synchronization,kassabov2021sufficiently,canale2022weighted,yoneda2021lower}.
+The current best known bounds on the critical minimum-degree threshold $\mu_c$ satisfy $0.6875 \le \mu_c \le 0.75$, where the upper bound is established in \cite{kassabov2021sufficiently}, and the strongest known lower bound follows from \cite{canale2022weighted}.
+It has been conjectured that below the \(75\%\) minimum-degree threshold, even highly connected graphs may fail to synchronize.
+More precisely, for every \(\epsilon>0\), there exists \(n\) and a graph on \(n\) vertices with minimum degree at least \((\frac{3}{4}-\epsilon)n\) that is not globally synchronizing; see~\cite{TownsendStillmanStrogatz2020} and Conjecture~5 in~\cite{bandeira2025randomstrasse101openproblems2024}.
+Note that sufficiently large threshold for minimum degree enforces high density.
+Indeed, when $\mu_c \ge 75\%$, the total number of edges satisfies $|E| \ge \frac{3}{8}\, n(n-1)$, which scales as $O(n^2)$.

-Global synchrony on random graphs constitutes another important line of inquiry.
-Ling, Xu, and Bandeira~\cite{ling2019landscape} proved that for Erd\H{o}s--R\'enyi graphs, global synchronization occurs with high probability as $n \to \infty$ provided that the edge probability satisfies $p \gg \log(n)/n^{1/3}$.
-This bound was later improved by Kassabov, Strogatz, and Townsend to $p \gg \log^2(n)/n$~\cite{kassabov2022global}.
-Both works raised the conjecture that synchronization should already occur as soon as the graph is connected, that is, for any $\epsilon>0$ and $p \geq (1+\epsilon)\log(n)/n$.
-This conjecture was recently resolved in~\cite{abdalla2024expandergraphsgloballysynchronizing}.
-Further improvement has been made in \cite{jain2025random, mcrae2025benign}.
-For results on global synchrony of random geometric graphs, see \cite{abdalla2024guarantees}.